aphp/redcap-helmchart/README.md

 REDCap needs its `/cronjob.php` script to be called once an hour, in order to run diverse maintenance tasks.
 A dedicated Kubernetes CronJob has been created to this end, called `admin-cronjob`.
 It runs by default every hour, using the following schedule : `0 * * * *` .
 You can modify this scheduling pattern in the chart's parameters (see the [chart's documentation](./charts/redcap/README.md)).

-If, for any reasons, you need to manually fire a instance of this CronJob, you can juste use `kubectl` to create spawn a job manually using this command :
+If, for any reasons, you need to manually fire a instance of this CronJob, you can just use `kubectl` to create spawn a job manually using this command :

 ```sh
 kubectl -n redcap create job manual-admin-job --from cronjob/redcap-admin-job